yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

 ![](./images/1.24.png " ")

-- You could either check tjhe logs for the links to the resources that were provisioned as part of the stack or you can click on **Associated Resources** on the job details page.
+- You could either check the logs for the links to the resources that were provisioned as part of the stack or you can click on **Associated Resources** on the job details page.

     ![](./images/1.25.png " ")